jacobtomlinson/carte-noire/drafts/untitled.md

 Around 7:50, the other students begin to trickle into the classroom.
 Ms. Caldstone still isn't there.
 I almost feel guilty playing my DS without her lecturing me to study or read.
 I miss her still, vigilant presence in the room on this cloudy morning.

 At 8:00, right as the bell rings, the door creaks open to reveal the same lady in black.
 She stands in the doorway for a half second before stepping into the room, like she was surveying the room to make sure it was safe before entering.
+Her gait reminds me of when I enter a room and forget why I came—caution with a bit of confusion.

+"Ms. Caldstone is unable to come to work today.
+I will be replacing her."

+Motivated primarily by curiosity, I raise my hand.

+"What is it?" she asks, her head cocking slightly to her right like a bird would.
+Come to think of it, she does resemble a bird in many ways.
+Her nose is long and pointy, eyes sharp with small pupils.
+Since she's wearing all black, the first image that comes to mind is that of a crow.
+A very peculiar, alert crow.
+Waiting for the right moment to pick her prey.

+"Is Ms. Patel gone as well?
+She normally opens the gates in the morning."

+"Yes.
+She is.
+The teachers are organizing what is called a strike."

+I look back towards Schellen, and whisper, "What is a strike?" in the lightest sound I could produce.

+"A strike is when teachers stop teaching out of their selfish desire to get more money out of the administrators.
+Now, no more questions.
+Pull out your books.
+We'll be free reading this whole period.
+Make as much progress as you can.

+I bend and reach into my bag to pull out my book.
+All the time I was wondering how the teacher managed to hear me.
+I wasn't very sneaky given that I had to look backwards to face Schellen, but there's no way she heard me.
+Sound definitely does not travel that way.

 -Wake up at dawn to leave house before 7am to get to school before dad wakes up (abusive dad) -While waiting for class at 8am, hang out with "friend" (don't really talk)